DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/readme.md

 ## Conclusion

 Enjoyed our mini-games?
 Have any problems?
 Need help with the setup?
 Check out our [Discord Server](https://discord.gg/D3K3Fqz) and visit the #command-support channel for help!

+You can also find more commands to spice up your server at [Fun Commands](Fun%20Commands)

 *This guide was written by TheRoboticon*